CRE Loan Underwriting: A Practical Guide

 Conclusion

-In this article, we discussed how a bank underwrites a commercial real estate loan.
-We reviewed the net operating income, the loan to value ratio, and the debt service coverage ratio.
-We then demonstrated how a lender can use this information to complete a maximum loan analysis.
 Do you need help building a proforma and quickly running a maximum loan analysis, complete with presentation-quality PDF reports?
-You might consider giving our commercial real estate analysis software a try with a free trial.
+You might consider trying our commercial real estate analysis software with a free trial.

 Subscribe